cityofasheville/GTFS_Missing_Trips/README.md

 # GTFS
 ## Find missing trips
-Node.js program create a report of missing bus trips.
+*Node.js program to create a report of missing bus trips.*
 Reads in files from scheduled bus routes and actual trips driven.

 ## Setup
-Create a Postgres database with a schema named gtfs.
+1. Create a Postgres database with a schema named gtfs.
-Run Create_tables.sql, create_scheduled_calendar.sql, and output_report.sql to set up the database.
+1. Run Create_tables.sql, create_scheduled_calendar.sql, and output_report.sql to set up the database.
-Copy .env.example to a new file .env and fill in the database and website credentials.
+1. Copy .env.example to a new file .env and fill in the database and website credentials.
-Install node.js and run 'npm install' in the program directory.
+1. Install node.js and run 'npm install' in the program directory.

 ## To Run
 node .